top of page

 Later Years of the Works and Closure

-During the 1930s Whites output of chromates represented 70% of the total British output
+During the 1930s, Whites output of chromates represented 70% of the total British output

-and by the mid-1950s they were manufacturing sodium and potassium dichromate,
+and by the mid-1950s they were manufacturing sodium and potassium dichromate, sodium

-pharmaceuticals, explosives, photographic materials, corrosion prevention and wood
+photographic materials, corrosion prevention and wood preservatives.

 Although the levels of toxic chrome dust may have been eventually reduced at Whites, they were never eliminated, and thus the workforce continued to be exposed to a contaminated and potentially lethal atmosphere, right up until the time the works closed.